daormar/debasher/doc/design_doc_resident.md

 ## Arrival and positions

-A reader thread hands what it decodes to `_on_arrival(tag, envelope, line)` instead of putting it on the inbound queue itself. `FBPProcess` overrides it: under one lock it appends the record to the log, which assigns it its position, `pos`, then puts `(pos, tag, type, payload, seq)` on the queue, so that position order is processing order.
-The base class, used directly only by the `Supervisor`, is unaffected: it puts `(tag, type, payload)`, with no position.
+A reader thread reads its FIFO a block at a time and hands the items it decodes from one block, together, to `_on_arrivals(tag, items)` instead of putting them on the inbound queue itself; a line cut at the end of a block waits for the next one. `FBPProcess` overrides it: under one lock it appends the records of the whole block to the log in one write (`_InputLog.append_many`), which assigns them consecutive positions, `pos`, then puts `(pos, tag, type, payload, seq)` on the queue for each, so that position order is processing order across every port.
+Logging a block in one write keeps each of its messages in memory, taken from the FIFO but not yet in the log, for the same short time, instead of a time that grows with its place in the block (see "Messages read from a FIFO but not yet written to the input log" in the Contract's limits).
+The base class, used directly only by the `Supervisor`, is unaffected: it puts `(tag, type, payload)` for each item, with no position.

 Every queued item gets a position, starting at 1; `HELLO` never reaches the queue.
 Whatever starts a round from inside the node, such as a future